kul-sudo/eportal/README.md

 ### Viruses <a id="viruses"></a>
 Every body can be infected with the following viruses:
 - `Speed virus`: the virus steals a specific part of the body's speed.
-- `Vision virus`. the virus steals a specific part of the body's vision distance.
+- `Vision virus`: the virus steals a specific part of the body's vision distance.

 However, keep in mind the children get the original properties.